J-O-B/manage-my-web/readme.md

 I wanted members, and non members to have a similar experience, which is why the profile section is somewhat hidden away.
 I wanted all users to be provided with an easy to use, straight forward shopping experience.

 #### *Non Members:*
 > Non members will have full access to all pages within ManageMyWeb other than a personal profile dashboard.
-This allows non members to have a straight forward shopping experience without the need to sign up and the validation process that is involved with that step.
+This allows non members to have a straight forward shopping experience without the need to sign up, therefore skipping the entire validation process that is involved with that step.

 #### *Members:*
 > A user who is a member of Manage My Web will have access to their personal dashboard.
-This dashboard will allow users to Read, Update and Delete profile information.
+This dashboard will allow users to Create, Read, Update and Delete profile information.
 >
 > Members will also be able to track previous orders.
 This profile section will also provide the platform where admins will upload messages and updated information for members to see regarding their websites.